Crudefern/iWUDD/README.md

 - [libntfs](https://github.com/wiiu-env/libntfs)

 ## Building
-iWUDD is not intended to be built by itself, for boulding instructions see [bariista](https://github.com/Crudefern/Bariista).
+iWUDD is not intended to be built by itself, for building instructions see [bariista](https://github.com/Crudefern/Bariista).